HOSTED-POWER/docs-turbostack-app/quickstart.md

 ## TurboStack® Suite GUI

 Once you have your customer profile set up, it's time for the real work.
-Login to the [TurboStack App](https://my.turbostack.app "TurboStack App") with your new credentials and get your application online!
+Log into the [TurboStack App](https://my.turbostack.app "TurboStack App") with your new credentials and get your application online!
 The next steps in this knowledge base will tell you all you need to know to do so.